Join the International Dark-Sky Association for seven days of celebration, learning and action!

 The good news is that light pollution is reversible and its solutions are immediate, simple and cost-effective.
 Here are a few simple things you can do to confront the problem and take back the night:

-- Check around home.
+• Check around home.
 Shield outdoor lighting, or at least angle it downward, to minimize “light trespass” beyond your property lines.
 Use light only when and where needed.
 Motion detectors and timers can help.
-Use only the amount of illumination required for the task at hand.
+Use only the amount of light required for the task at hand.

-- Become a Citizen Scientist with GLOBE at Night and document light pollution in your neighborhood and share the results.
+• Become a Citizen Scientist with GLOBE at Night or the Dark Sky Rangers and document light pollution in your neighborhood and share the results.
 Doing so, contributes to a global database of light pollution measurements.

-- Photograph the sky and enter the 2014 International Earth and Sky Photo Contest.
+• Photograph the sky and enter the 2015 International Earth and Sky Photo Contest, which aims to educate the public about light pollution.

-- Explore Online.
-Join us on Facebook and Twitter (hashtag #IDSW2014), and check out our website, which features a different theme for each day of the week.
+• Explore Online.
+Join us on Facebook and Twitter (hashtag #IDSW2015), and check out the IDSW page on our website, which features a different theme for each day of the week.
 Visit us daily and learn something new.

-The International Dark Sky Association is a 501(c)(3) non-profit organization based in Tucson, Arizona.
-For 25 years, it has advocated for the protection of the nighttime environment and dark night skies by educating policymakers and the public about night sky conservation and promoting environmentally responsible outdoor lighting.
-More information about IDA and its mission may be found at http://www.darksky.org.
+The International Dark Sky Association, a 501(c)(3) nonprofit organization based in Tucson, Arizona, advocates for the protection of the nighttime environment and dark night skies by educating policymakers and the public about night sky conservation and promoting environmentally responsible outdoor lighting.
+More information about IDA and its mission may be found at darksky.org.

 Cheryl Ann Bishop, IDA communications and public affairs director 520.293.3198 / email@example.com